-Watch and Listen...The Kroger 250 can be seen live on Saturday, April 6 on SPEED.
-Race coverage will begin at 1:30 p.m.
-ET, and the event can also be heard live on MRN Radio as well as SiriusXM Satellite Radio, channel 90.
+Watch And Listen...The Kroger 200 can be seen live on Saturday, October 26 with pre-race coverage beginning at 1:00 p.m.
+EDT on FOX Sports 1.
+The race can also be heard live on MRN Radio as well as SiriusXM Satellite Radio, channel 90.

 Miguel Paludo on driving at Martinsville Speedway